Remember when going weak at the knees was a good thing?

 Although often described as the ‘wear-and-tear’ arthritis, osteoarthritis is now thought to be caused by the result of a joint working extra hard to repair itself.

-While there is currently no cure for osteoarthritis, there are many different treatments that can slow its progression.
-Knee replacement surgery is sometimes necessary, but in other cases these non-surgical approaches can help you relieve pain and improve joint function, and reduce your chances of a surgical outcome in the future.
+While there is currently no cure for osteoarthritis, there are many different treatments that can slow progression and improve symptoms.
+Knee replacement surgery is sometimes necessary, but in other cases non-surgical approaches can help you relieve pain and improve joint function, and reduce your chances of a surgical outcome in the future.

 First, speak to your doctor